 The effectiveness of a multi agent architecture is governed by the agents' ability to communicate properly.
 The agents use signals to communicate with one another.
 Agents take necessary measures as soon as they get signals.
 A variety of communication channels, such as Knowledge Query Manipulation Language (KQML), Agent Communication Language, and others have been proposed before for effective conversation amid agents.
-Multi-Agent Logic Language for Encoding Teamwork (MALLET) is among the most developed and extensively used languages.
+Multi-Agent Logic Language for Encoding Teamwork

+(MALLET) is among the most developed and extensively used languages.
 For communication, MALLET adopts team-centered programming.
 MALLET facilitates good transition of information in the system as well as precise encoding of data by employing sequential and iterative methods.
 This iterative procedures can be declarative or procedural in nature.
 MALLET will be used by the agents in the system to promote effective and exact communication among them and it is interpreted by Collaborative Agents for Simulating Teamwork (CAST).
-Figure 3 represents the CAST architecture for the proposed multi-agent system.

-< Insert figure 3 here >
+< Insert figure 2 here >

-Figure 3.
+Figure 2.
 CAST architecture for multi-agent system

-Figure 3 Alt text.
-The figure represents the CAST architecture for the proposed multi-agent system.
+Figure 2 Alt text.
+The figure represents the CAST architecture for the proposed multiagent system.
 The agents communicate with one another utilizing the Multi-agent logic language for encoding Teamwork (MALLET), which is an agent communication language.
 MALLET will be used by the agents in the system to promote effective and exact communication among them and it is interpreted by Collaborative Agents for Simulating Teamwork (CAST).